|

 chiropractic requires special emphasis on anatomy, physiology,

-pathology, biomechanics, neurology, x-ray and many different spinal
+pathology, biomechanics, neurology, x-ray, and many different spinal

 adjusting techniques.
 The demanding curriculum prepares chiropractic